Author: John Mattiacci | Owner Mattiacci Law

 What Happens After Discovery Ends?

 Once discovery is complete, both sides usually have most of the evidence needed to evaluate the strengths and weaknesses of the case.
+At this stage, there are often fewer surprises remaining, allowing the parties to make more informed decisions about whether settlement or trial is the better path forward.

 During discovery, the parties often exchange: